tareksabbir/Careerhub/README.md

 - **Mark Blogs as Read:** Track your reading progress by marking blogs as read.
 - **Bookmark Blogs:** Save blogs that you want to revisit.

-## Key Concepts

-This project demonstrates the following React concepts:

-- **Reusable Components:** Designed for reuse to ensure consistency and efficiency.
-- **Higher-Order Components:** Enhance the functionality of existing components.
-- **State Management:** Managed using React hooks such as `useState` and `useEffect`.
-- **Prop Drilling:** Data is passed through multiple layers of components.
-- **Local Storage:** Job application data and blog status are stored in local storage.
-- **Custom Hooks:** Encapsulate reusable logic and state management.
-- **React Toast:** Provides notifications and alerts to users.
-- **React Router:** Used for navigating between different pages and routes in the application.
-- **`useLoader` Hook:** Manages loading states when navigating between routes.